RenskeVroomans/Vroomans_2016/README.txt

 DivideGrowthZone -> DivideCells()
 - Now have to check whether a cell divides: if the concentration of the growth gene is above a threshold, you may divide.
 Can either do this with some probability, or a clock-like system.
 Can start with the probability and halving the growgene, but perhaps a timer is more desirable: then you do not have to evolve the regulation for the growth gene as thoroughly.
+Indeed, now at the beginning of the run, the animal does not regulate the gene as thoroughly, and the tissue explodes unreasonably fast.
+Instead: add division counter to cell.
+After x steps, a cell has a high chance of dividing, after which the division counter is reset.

 WriteDivisionProfile: makes a picture of cell age.